altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 ~Only a different ground than before, a hard metal floor~ ~Her arms had braced the fall~
 *She rolled over and turned to face the sky*
-~Jason was gone and she saw a twisting tempest above her~ ~Encompassing all her vision~
+~He was gone and she saw a twisting tempest above her~ ~Encompassing all her vision~
 ~For moments she stared at it~
 ~She saw moments of purple, pink, even green in it~